Serving Stockton, CA with Compassionate Bankruptcy Support Since 2010

 How Long Does the Bankruptcy Process Take?

-Bankruptcy timelines vary: Chapter 7 cases generally take 3-4 months from filing to discharge, while Chapter 13 cases usually last 3-5 years due to the repayment schedule.
+Bankruptcy timelines vary: Chapter 7 cases generally take three to four months from filing to discharge, while Chapter 13 cases usually last three to five years due to the repayment schedule.
 A bankruptcy attorney can guide you through each stage and keep you updated on what to expect throughout the process.

 Can I Rebuild My Credit After Bankruptcy?